Get Legal and Tax Updates for Portugal?

 4. Certified Portuguese translation – all documents must be professionally translated

-I find that many clients underestimate the importance of proper document preparation.
+I find many clients underestimate the importance of proper document preparation.
 A single missing stamp or incorrect translation can delay the process by months.

 3. The Court Recognition Process for Non-EU Divorces